staskie/currency_switcher/README.md

 ## Usage

+There are two ways of using the library:

-From the available list of currencies you can create methods in a format specified below and call them on Fixnums:
+1) From the available list of currencies you can create methods in a format specified below and call them on Fixnums:

 	'from_currency'_to_'to_currency'